paines/scmfmt/Readme.md

     }
 ```

-to settings.json located in ~/.config/Code/User/settings.json or @ext:steefh.external-formatters
+to settings.json located in ~/.config/Code/User/settings.json or @ext:steefh.external-formatters.

+Once enabled you can use Ctrl-Shift+I to format the document.